Ralph Ineson: Voice work

-Ineson has used his distinctive Yorkshire accent in a variety of voice-over work.
+Ineson has used his distinctive, deep, gravelly Yorkshire accent in a variety of voice-over work.
 He has narrated TV programmes Licence to Drill, Salvage Hunters on the Discovery Channel, the 2010 Sky TV series Inside Gatwick, and the BBC1 series Claimed and Shamed.

-In the 2012–2013 BBC Radio 4 dramatisations of the ten Martin Beck police novels by Maj Sjöwall and Per Wahlöö, Ineson played policeman Gunvald Larsson.
+From 2012 to 2013, Ineson voiced Gunvald Larsson in The Martin Beck Killings, a series of BBC Radio dramatisations adapting all ten of the class Martin Beck crime novels by Maj Sjöwall and Per Wahlöö.

 In 2013, he voiced the Channel 4 series Skint which followed the lives of British families from underprivileged backgrounds.
 In 2015, he narrated Countryside 999 on BBC One.
-In 2009 he narrated the BBC One documentary Series Gears and Tears which follows the characters of British BriSCA Formula 1 Stock Cars.
+In 2009, he narrated the BBC One documentary Series Gears and Tears which follows the characters of British BriSCA Formula 1 Stock Cars.